-This beauty is not a desert cactus, but originates from South America in the rain forest.
-It's an epiphyte which means it grows on other plants, in this case trees.
+This beauty is not a desert cactus but originates from Brazil in South America in the rain forest.
+It's an epiphyte which means it grows on other plants, in this case, trees.
 It's not a parasite but rather lives on the rainfall and air and other debris that accumulate near it.

 I'm sure that is why this plant makes a great houseplant.
 It doesn't require strong light but prefers indirect lighting and it doesn't need much water.

 What's the Difference Between a Christmas Cactus and Thanksgiving Cactus Plant?

 The scientific name for the Christmas cactus is Schlumbergera x buckleyi or bridgesii.
 Here's the interesting news.
 When I was looking up the scientific name for this plant I realized that I did not have a Schlumbergera x buckleyi.
 Instead, I believe this plant is Schlumbergera truncata also known as the Thanksgiving cactus.
 Another common name is False Christmas Cactus.

 Thanksgiving cacti normally bloom around Thanksgiving or the third week of November here in the US.
 In fact, the majority of plants sold as the Christmas cactus are actually the Thanksgiving cactus.

 However, there is another key feature that distinguishes the two.
 The stem, or what looks like the leaf segments, on the Thanksgiving cactus has distinct pointed edges or teeth as shown above.

 The true Christmas cactus is more scalloped and has round edges shown above.

 To make matters even more complicated there is also an Easter cactus, Schlumbergera gaertneri aka Rhipsalidopsis gaertneri, whose leaves look similar to the Christmas cactus.
 In this case, the key to differentiating them is the blooms.
 The Easter cactus has star-like daisy blooms shown above.
 These blooms are said to last much longer than the other types of cacti.